DevOps isn’t dead: How platform engineering enables DevOps at scale

 Automate DevOps tasks

 The main goal of IDPs is to provide a standard and reusable approach for all teams.
-Setting up a repository, assigning the correct team members, spinning up an environment, and configuring a deployment pipeline are already built into IDP tools and services.
+Setting up a repository, assigning the correct team members, spinning up an environment, and configuring a continuous delivery (CD) pipeline are already built into IDP tools and services.
 These can be broken down into four key management areas: infrastructure, deployment, configuration, and user access control.

 Abstracting away the lower-level details of performing these actions prevents developers from diverging in their approach.
 Infrastructure is configured and deployed in a standard way, making maintenance simpler.